 Ongoing Costs: Unlike SEO, which can provide organic traffic over time, PPC requires continuous investment.
 If you stop paying for ads, your traffic disappears.

-Ad Fatigue: Users may become accustomed to seeing ads and develop “banner blindness,” leading to a decrease in click-through rates over time.
+Ad Fatigue: Users may get used to seeing ads.
+This can cause “banner blindness,” which lowers click-through rates over time.

-Highly Competitive: In industries with expensive keywords, the cost per click (CPC) can be quite high, making PPC a more expensive option for some businesses.
+Highly Competitive: In industries with costly keywords, the cost per click (CPC) can be very high.
+This makes PPC a more expensive choice for some businesses.

 SEO vs. PPC: Which is Best for Your Company?